Kamilcuk/nomad-tools/README.md

           NOMAD_ADDR: "http://127.0.0.1:4646"
           # The default namesapce is set to "gitlabrunner"
           NOMAD_NAMESPACE: "gitlabrunner"
-          # raw_exec and exec call taskset to set it.
-          cpuset_cpus: "1-3"
       # Id of the runner from config.yaml file allows overriding the values for a specific runner.
       27898742:
-        # Mode to use - "raw_exec", "exec", "docker" or "custom"
+        # Mode to use - "raw_exec", "exec", "docker" or "custom".
         mode: "docker"
         CPU: 2048
         MemoryMB: 2048